Miss Taylor - Head of Department

-We follow a two-year Key Stage 3 curriculum which aims to give students a good grounding in the basics of mathematics to help them extend their knowledge in later years.
+We follow a three-year Key Stage 3 curriculum which aims to give students a good grounding in the basics of mathematics to help them extend their knowledge in later years.
+Year 9 is a transition year where students are first introduced to GCSE style assessment questions.
 The course is broken down into the following components:

 Number and Calculations - Adding, subtracting, multiplying and dividing numbers including positive and negative numbers; mathematical concepts like ‘factor’, ‘multiple’ and ‘prime numbers’; squares, square roots, cubes and cube roots; how decimal numbers and fractions relate to each other; using brackets; multiplication tables to 12 x 12; completing calculations mentally and with a calculator.

 Algebra - How to use letter symbols; formulae; how to solve equations and inequalities; sequences of numbers and the rules that govern them; using and interpreting graphs; expressing functions in words and symbols.

 Ratio, Proportion and rates of change - Application of number to real-life problems; comparing lengths, areas and volumes; interpreting graphs and their meanings.

 Geometry and measures - The properties of two- and three-dimensional shapes; Pythagoras’s theorem; transforming shapes; how to use instruments and scales for measuring and how to convert between one unit and another.

 Probability - What does fairness represent; comparing reality with theory; ways of representing outcomes of experiments.